ajlee/alexjameslee/services.md

 ## Drupal Services

 Previous to my PhD, I worked in IT for many years, and can still provide some freelance services.
 I have supported a number of clients with Drupal website development.
 Drupal is very flexible but is generally suited to medium to large sized projects.
 I worked with Friends of the Earth (England Wales and Northern Ireland), Friends of the Earth Europe, First Class Holidays, DR Agency, and Good Food Greater Manchester.
+Currently not looking for work in this area but post-PhD I may be interested.

 ## Microsites